HuanLab/ML4MassSpec/README.md

 ### 1. Confirm Anaconda is Installed

-Make sure you have installed Anaconda as described in the "What You Need" section above.
+Make sure you have installed Anaconda as described in the section above.
 If already installed, you can check your Python version by opening Anaconda Prompt (Windows) or Terminal (Mac/Linux) and running:

 ```bash
 python --version